|Tel: (312) 368-0100

 Michael Weissman’s practice is devoted to financial and business transactions especially the negotiation and documentation of a wide variety of financing transactions.
 He has also actively prosecuted civil and bankruptcy matters on behalf of financial institutions and defended lender liability lawsuits.
 He has a wealth of experience in the legal and business aspects of secured and unsecured lending for all types of credit facilities.
 During his career, he has represented most of the major banks and commercial lenders in the Chicago area.
 He applies his significant experience so that financing transaction deals are closed at reasonable cost and value is added for both lender and borrower.
 He formerly served as Executive Vice President and General Counsel of the Bridgeview Bank Group, and was a partner at Foley & Lardner and Holland & Knight.

 He has frequently published articles in journals devoted to banking and commercial finance.
 Among them are, “A Creditor’s Guide to Article 9 Compliance” in April, 2007 Illinois Bar Journal, “Current Issues for Secured Lenders” in March 2007 Banking Law Journal, “The Liability of a Bank for the Misconduct of its Officer” in 2007 Supplement to the Lexis Nexis treatise on Commercial Damages, “Zoning In and Out of the Some of Insolvency” in 2010 Supplement to Lexis Nexis treatise on Commercial Damages, “Commercial Lending Developments in the US” in March 2008 edition of Financier Worldwide magazine, “Lender Can Rely on Prospective Borrower’s Representations in Extending Credit” in 95 Hoosier Banker 20 (2011); “A UCC Foreclosure Sale Is Not Commercially Reasonable if the Secured Creditor Doesn’t Strictly Adhere to Terms Agreed on with the Debtor” in Illinois Banker (May 2012 at p.
 9); “Piercing the Corporate Veil to Impose Liability on Corporate Insiders for Corporate Debt” in Illinois Banker (November 2012 at p.
 16), “Bank Can Transfer Liability for Fraudulent Payment Orders to Its Customer” in Arizona Banker (Fall 2014 at p.
 14); “The Standard of Liability for Directors of Illinois Banks” in Illinois Banker (March-April 2014 at p.
-12).
+12); “Perfecting and Maintaing a Security Interest” in the RMA Journal (september 2017 at p.
+68).

 He currently authors a column titled “The Legal Corner” for The RMA Journal and writes “FlashPoints”, a monthly internet column on recent developments of interest to financial services attorneys for the Illinois Institute on Continuing Legal Education with a circulation of 1,250 subscribers.
 He has written articles for the Commercial Insights publication of the American Bankers Association.